UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 Some titles may not work.
 (But if i find them i can solve the issue, If it's simple enough)

 # How often will you release packages:
-Updated biweekly.
+When i feel like it, But i try to make at least one a month.

+If Proton only has a few commits, a build will be skipped.

 # To do list:

-- [ ] Rework Steam game saves to into "$HOME/Documents" under "ProtonDocuments/APPID" rather than the prefix.
-(This will create a shared space for game saves that don't support cloud sync.)
+- [ ] More performance

 # Other info:

 >Question 1: How can i ID the build?
 >
 >Answer 1: Check the commit number before AVX-512 (Or open the version file in the release you've downloaded).
->I'm using the commit numbers to name each build as i'm terrible at naming stuff & since the sources are nearly identical it makes sense.
+>~~I'm using the commit numbers to name each build as i'm terrible at naming stuff & since the sources are nearly identical it makes sense.~~
+> Moving to actual versions soon. example ***BleedingEdge9-AVX512-123-rev2*** "9" as in the wine version, "-number" as in the build number. "-rev" as in the build revision.
+Previous method is terrible.

 >Question 2: Can i get the source?